Srixon Z Star versus Srixon Q Star/Q Star Tour

 The Q Star Tour has a much lower compression than the Z star (72 compared with 90) so the Q Star Tour is likely to be better for players with a slower swing.
 Both balls are a three-piece urethane construction so will offer similar levels of performance in terms of spin.

 The Q Star is a two-piece ball with an ionomer cover.
-It should suit players with slower swing speeds due to its lower compression compared to the Z star (77 versus 90).
+It should suit players with slower swing speeds due to its lower compression compared to the Z-Star (72 versus 92).

 What Is The Srixon Z Star Diamond?

 This is a new ball from Srixon trying to offer a “balance” between greenside control and long-game distance.
-It is a relatively high compression ball with a rating of 102.
-Three-piece construction with a urethane cover to generate lots of greenside spin whilst remaining long off the tee.
+It is a relatively high compression ball with a rating of 102, a three-piece construction with a urethane cover to generate lots of greenside spin whilst remaining long off the tee.